Skip to content

 If statements (MVEL Flow Control)

-Above, we saw how we can use ConditionalRuleGroup and ActivationRuleGroup to implement and if/else workflow.
-We could also take advantage of the fact that MVEL supports if statements and other flow control (loops, etc).
+In the preceding section you see how ConditionalRuleGroup and ActivationRuleGroup are used to implement an if/else workflow.
+You can use MVEL support for if statements and other flow control.
 The following logic in pseudocode:

 if source == "airflow":